brantburnett/btburnett.com/_posts/2020-12-11-initonlyproperties.md

 ## TL;DR

 For internal projects and/or types, you can safely use records and init only setters to target any modern version of .NET.
 I've tested
 .NET 4.8, .NET Core 2.1, and .NET Core 3.1.
-However, for any public members exposed via NuGet pacakges there are **lots** of caveats.
+However, for any public members exposed via NuGet packages there are **lots** of caveats.

 Note: Most of the other C# 9 features are fine to use, regardless of target frameworks or consumer C# versions: